 How we use personal data

 If you use this website to contact us, that information is sent to our mailbox for us to reply to you.
 It will not be used to advertise to you.
-It will be keep for 6 months after your query is completed.
+It will be kept for 6 months after your query is completed.

 If you submit a volunteer interest form, that information is sent to our Coordinator’s inbox for them to reply to you and process the information.
 If you do not complete an induction, the information is kept for 6 months and then destroyed.